Skip to main content Skip to main navigation Skip to search

 • A single veterinary vaccine renewal that is live or inactivated

-More information on assessment fees can be found in the Department of Agriculture, Water and the Environment Charging guidelines.
+More information on assessment fees can be found on the department's website.

 Additional assessment fees